UNIVAC III: Supported data formats

+Makeup

 The CPU had four accumulators, a four-bit field (ar) allowed selection of any combination of the accumulators for operations on data from one to four words in length.
 For backward compatibility with the UNIVAC I and UNIVAC II data, two accumulators were needed to store a 12-digit decimal number and three accumulators were needed to store a 12-character alphanumeric value.
 When accumulators were combined in an instruction, the sign bit of the Most Significant Accumulator was used and the others ignored.

 The CPU had 15 index registers, a four-bit field (x) allowed selection of one index register as the base register.
 Operand addresses were determined by adding the contents of the selected base register and the 10-bit displacement field (m).
 Instructions that modified or stored index registers used a four-bit field (xo) to select that index register.

 Indirect addressing or field selection was selected if the one-bit field (i/a) was set.
 Both indirect addressing and a base register could be selected in the indirect address in memory.
 Only a base register could be selected in the field selector in memory.

+History

 Sperry Rand began shipment in June 1962 and produced 96 UNIVAC III systems.

 The operating systems(s) which were developed for the UNIVAC III's were called CHIEF, and BOSS.The assembly language was SALT.
 The majority of UNIVAC III systems were equipped with tape drives; tapes contained images of the system data at the head of any tape, followed by data.
 The OS could handle jobs at this time, so some tapes had data relating to job control, and others had data.
 UNIVAC III systems could have up to 32 tape drives.

 Some systems were equipped at a later time with a random-access FASTRAND drum.